 This piece is an extract from Prof. Elena Fiddian-Qasmiyeh and Prof. Patricia Daley’s introduction to their new Handbook of South-South Relations and examines a range of terminologies, taxonomies, and conceptualisations of the global ‘North’ and ‘South’.
 The Southern Responses to Displacement project will be examining how critical engagement with these terms and conceptualisations can enhance our understandings of how, why and with what effect different types of knowledge and practice come to be protected as ‘universal’ while others are excluded and suppressed.

-If you find this piece of interest, please also see the suggested readings at the end of this piece, or visit our Thinking through the Global South series on our blog.
+If you find this piece of interest, please visit our new Thinking through the Global South blog series.

 This blog was posted on the 2nd December, 2018